 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
 If you have a health insurance policy, it will usually provide some coverage for mental health treatment.
 I will fill out forms and provide you with whatever assistance I can in helping you receive the benefits to which you are entitled; however, you (not your insurance company) are ultimately the party responsible for full payment of my fees.
 It is very important that you find out exactly what mental health services your insurance policy covers.

 You should carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator.
 Of course, I will provide you with whatever information I can based on my experience and will be happy to help you in understanding the information you receive from your insurance company.
-If it is necessary to clear confusion, I will be willing to call the company on your behalf.

 You should also be aware that your contract with your health insurance company requires that I provide it with information relevant to the services that I provide to you.
 I am required to provide a clinical diagnosis.
 Sometimes I am required to provide additional clinical information such as treatment plans or summaries, or copies of your entire Clinical Record.
 In such situations, I will make every effort to release only the minimum information about you that is necessary for the purpose requested.
 This information will become part of the insurance company files and will probably be stored in a computer.
 Though all insurance companies claim to keep such information confidential, I have no control over what they do with it once it is in their hands.
 In some cases, they may share the information with a national medical information databank.
 I will provide you with a copy of any report I submit, if you request it.
 By signing this Agreement, you agree that I can provide requested information to your carrier.